Skip to main content

 Set styles

-You can apply certain styling to a cell or a range of cells via the setStyle() method.
+You can apply styles to a cell or a range of cells with the setStyle() method.
 It takes two parameters:

 • cells - (string) the id(s) of a cell(s) or a range of cells

-• style - (object/array) styles that should be applied to cells
+• styles - (object/array) styles to apply to cells

 // setting style for one cell